Distance Learning SACC Prep Course Syllabi

 - Complete all learning activities (including Add videos) in each Skill Area module within the two-week deadline.

-- (I expect to) Spend 2-3 hours per week completing the required work which will include:
+- (I expect to) Spend up to 5 hours per week completing the required work which will include:

 - Discover – Reading and/or watching new content